candu/blog-old/source/_posts/2012-10-02-welcome-to-quantified-savagery.markdown

 Put another way, this awareness process starts with qualitative questions and ends with qualitative answers.
 Data is the intermediate representation, one we use for its unique ability to permit detailed analysis.
+Ultimately, though, we're going to ask questions like

+{% blockquote %}
+How can I improve my fitness?
+{% endblockquote %}

+and expect answers like

+{% blockquote %}
-Ultimately, though, we're going to ask questions like _how can I improve my fitness?_ and expect answers like _by finding training partners, engaging in athletic activities that are actually fun, and setting aside regularly scheduled time_.
+By finding training partners.
+By doing more engaging athletic activities.
+By setting aside regularly scheduled time.
+{% endblockquote %}

 We're going to need moral support.
 We're going to give and receive advice.
-We're going to have conversations and tell stories about our personal struggles with fitness.
+We're going to have conversations and *tell stories* about our personal struggles with fitness.

-These *qualified* aspects of self-awareness are arguably the most important to us.
-Data provide a stepping-stone, something we can build upon to address these aspects.
+These qualified aspects of self-awareness are arguably the most important to us. *Data provide a stepping-stone*, something we can build upon to address these aspects.
 By building systems designed for the qualified self, we can bring the benefits of the quantified self to everyone.

 ### Back to the Quantified Self

-That sums up why I'm so excited about Quantified Self: there really is an enormous potential here to revolutionize our lives, both from a macro-level global/societal perspective and from a micro-level individual perspective.
+That sums up why I'm so excited about Quantified Self: there really is an enormous potential here to revolutionize our lives on both the global/societal and individual levels.
 It's also a fantastically diverse field, one that connects hackers and doctors and entrepreneurs and teachers and artists through mutual pursuit of insanely lofty goals.

 ## Upcoming Content

-The next few posts will detail my experiences dealing with panic disorder through self-tracking.
+The next few posts will detail my experiences *dealing with panic disorder through self-tracking*.
 I gave a talk about this to the Bay Area Quantified Self community, which you can
 [view here](http://quantifiedself.com/2012/07/evan-savage-on-panic-tracking/)
 for some initial context.